waleska404/ethical-hacking/README.md

 ## DNS Spoofer (dns_spoof.py)

 - This DNS spoofer allows you to specify a target and some keywords to choose what site you want to target, and perfoms the attack 'DNS spoofing'.
-- This is made by perfoming an ARP spoofing and trapping the packets in a queue, once in that queue, modifying the packets and resend them.
+- This is made by perfoming an ARP spoofing and trapping the packets in a queue, once in that queue, modifying the packets in their DNS layer and resend them.
 - The objective is achieved by using the **scapy** library.